It’s yard sale season, and while picking up a unique find might seem harmless, picking up a COVID-19 infection is not.

 Effective May 1, 2016, all yard sales shall be registered with the Town of Hanover.
-Residents having a yard sale can download the registration form and submit either in person at the Municipal Office, by mail to the Municipal Office, or by email to email@example.com, at least one week in advance of having a yard sale.
+Residents having a yard sale can download the registration form and submit in the drop box or mail to the Municipal Office, or by email to firstname.lastname@example.org, at least one week in advance of having a yard sale.
 Residents will benefit from free advertising of their yard sale via the Town of Hanover website.

 Sales are permitted a maximum three (3) times per year at any one (1) location and for no longer than two (2) consecutive days.